 Festivals.
-Coming in all shapes and sizes, from bonkers shrine combat festivals to friendly local festivals to dance festivals to the solemn Gion Festival, matsuri are a brilliant way to see the living traditions of Japan.
+Coming in all shapes and sizes, from bonkers fire festivals to local shrine combat festivals to dance festivals to the solemn Gion Festival, matsuri are a brilliant way to see the living traditions of Japan.
 Often baffling (as in “why are naked men climbing poles and beating each other with sticks?”), usually lots of fun (though some are quite serious), and always fascinating, if you have the chance to attend one you should go for it.

 Drink.
 Whisky and beer have replaced Nihonshu (sake) as the main tipples; but whatever your poison, Japan likes to drink.
 A typical Saturday night itinerary might go izakaya, karaoke, then wherever the night takes you.

 Get stuck in to Tokyo.
 Another amazing city, though in quite different ways.
-Something it shares in common with Kyoto is that there is just so much exploring to do that you could never exhaust it.
-From the cyberpunk cityscapes and neon lights of Shinjuku and Shibuya to the pokey little noodle stands under the railway tracks in Shitemachi, the old-time alleyways like Golden Gai and Memory Alley to the often quirky old neighbourhoods out beyond the Yamanote line, Tokyo will keep you entertained.
+Something it shares in common with Kyoto is that there’s just so much exploring to do you could never exhaust it.
+From the cityscapes and neon lights of Shinjuku and Shibuya (where you can live out your Ghost In The Shell and Blade Runner fantasies) to the pokey little noodle stands under the railway tracks in Shitemachi, the old-time alleyways like Golden Gai and Memory Alley to the varied neighbourhoods out beyond the Yamanote line, from the specialised niche shopping districts to the maid cafes to all the random quirky corners, Tokyo will keep you entertained.

 Visit the Yuzawa Snow Country.

 Get a JR Pass and ride the shinkansen (bullet train) here, there, and everywhere.
-The islands of Kyushu, Shikoku, and Hokkaido are all gorgeous and justify thorough explorations in their own right.
-There’s no train to Okinawa of course, but a short flight (or long ferry!) from the mainland will get you to this subtropical island chain.
+The islands of Kyushu, Shikoku, and Hokkaido are all gorgeous and justify thorough explorations in their own right (is the JR Pass worth it?).
+See my suggested Japan sightseeing highlights.